alephium/docs/README.md

 ## Internationalization (i18n)

-You are welcome to submit translations of the wiki pages.
-So far we only have a small portion of the wiki translated to French.
+You are welcome to submit translations of the docs pages.
+So far we only have a small portion of the docs translated to French.
 We currently only have capacity to review the following languages:

 - French
 - German